BEST GUIDE TO CHINA

 While the SARs have different arrangements for things like government, currency and education, the central Chinese government is tightening its grip on the SARs’ autonomy.

-Colorful signs in Hong Kong.
+Many of the colorful signs in Hong Kong are disappearing.
 Image by Jason Lam on Pixabay.

 A world-leading financial center, Hong Kong acts as a hub between the West and China’s mainland.
-Recent anti-government protests have raised a question mark over the region’s autonomy and civil liberties.
+The anti-government protests in 2020 raised a question mark over the region’s autonomy and civil liberties.

 Ruins of St Paul’s in Macau.
 Image by Kon Karampelas on Pixabay.